geo-ant/cotiha/README.md

 #Implemented Hash Functions

 ## djb2
-The xor variant of the djb2 hash function, see [this blog post](geo-ant.github.io/blog/2020/01/14/constexpr-hash-functions-fundamentals) for more details.
+C++ 17 only.
+The xor variant of the djb2 hash function, see [this blog post](https://geo-ant.github.io/blog/2020/01/14/constexpr-functions-fundamentals-hash/) for more details.